 This site is to tell you about the work of the volunteer groups in South Norfolk which are delivering hyperfast broadband (1000Mb up and downstream) to various parishes in Norfolk and Suffolk and most importantly to seek YOUR involvement.
+If there are any super-geeks out there a 10Gb service is now available as well.

 We are all following the model used by B4RN and the service is provided by them once installed by local volunteers and their experts.